Concepts

 Features are organized as feature tables.
 Each table must have a primary key, and is backed by a Delta table and additional metadata.
 Feature table metadata tracks the data sources from which a table was generated and the notebooks and jobs that created or wrote to the table.

 With Databricks Runtime 13.3 LTS and above, if your workspace is enabled for Unity Catalog, you can use any Delta table in Unity Catalog with a primary key as a feature table.
-See Work with feature tables.
+See Work with feature tables in Unity Catalog.
 Feature tables that are stored in the local Workspace Feature Store are called “Workspace feature tables”.
-See Work with feature tables in workspace feature store.
+See Work with feature tables in Workspace Feature Store (legacy).

 Features in a feature table are typically computed and updated using a common computation function.